BIAPT/awareness-perturbation-complexity-index/milestones/Final_Pipeline_2021/README.md

 # Adaptive Reconfiguration Index_2021

-Development of an index for assessing the level of consciousness of healthy and disorder of consciousness individuals.
+Development of an index for assessing the level of consciousness of individuals with a disorder of consciousness.
 This pipeline was used for submission in 2021.

 Step 1 and 2 are performed in MATLAB.
 Step 3 is runs in a python notebook